The Science of Nutrition

 • Get Regular Check-Ups: Routine blood tests can help identify deficiencies early, allowing for timely intervention.

 • Supplement Wisely: Most people's diets still leave them nutritionally depleted, and many supplements fail to provide the optimal quality and amounts of nutrients needed.
-Alarmingly, 95% of women remain nutritionally depleted despite taking a prenatal.
+Alarmingly, 95% of pregnant women remain nutritionally depleted despite taking a prenatal.
 That's why Needed has committed to the Needed Standard, a research-backed and expert-vetted daily supplement plan designed to end perinatal depletion.
 The constantly improving Needed Standard elevates your nutrition to unrivaled levels in 12 weeks and maintains it through fertility, pregnancy, and postpartum.
 Our uncompromising promise includes:

 • Unrivaled dosing standards, far beyond bare minimums.